|project||climate responsive design|

 Proposals for these interventions aimed to forge thermally comfortable pedestrian and bike circulation routes through the public realm, joining existing fragmented public space.
 Their design complements the existing ‘cool’ laneway system of the CBD, providing a vital connection between the city and the densifying north-west - a strategic transformation area transacted by commuter and leisure trails.

-Curators: Maud Cassaignau and Markus Jung (Monash University)
+Curators: Maud Cassaignau and Markus Jung (XPACE + Monash University)

-with: Kristen Lynne Levey, George Mellos, Seray-Nur Onal, Sumari Smith.
+Team: Kristen Lynne Levey, George Mellos, Seray-Nur Onal, Sumari Smith, Duy Phan.

-leaders: Maud Cassaignau and Markus Jung (Monash University, 2019)
+Design Studio Leaders: Maud Cassaignau and Markus Jung (Monash Uni, 2019)

 Master of Arch students: Nazmir Alovic, Paige Carr, Matthew Christy, Ronald Chu, Kristen Lynne Levey, Mingzhu Lu, Briony Mckenzie, George Mellos, Kevissen Mooroogen, Wita Narezwarl, Seray-Nur Onal, Quang Duy Phan, Kristina Stephanou, Tjange Wu.